 To inspire IUPUI undergraduate student success through high-quality, structured internship experiences that encourage career exploration, skills development, and professional growth.
 This is accomplished through partnerships with local employers and campus-industry collaborations.

-To be a model program for high-impact practices through sophomore-level internships in engineering and technology fields that promote student success by engaging, retaining, and graduating IUPUI undergraduates.
+To be a model program for high-impact practices through sophomore-level internships that promote student success by engaging, retaining, and graduating IUPUI undergraduates.

 It's not enough to just do an internship, you have to also gain something from it and be able to talk about what you learned.
 Interns will: